thgossler/gpt-oss-simplechat/README.md

 - LM Studio (or any OpenAI-compatible server) running locally
   - Default endpoint used in this app: `http://localhost:1234/v1`
   - Dummy API key is accepted by LM Studio: "lm-studio"
+- For the oss-gpt-20b model at least 16 GB GPU VRAM or 16 GB Unified Memory on Apple Silicon (you can use another smaller model)

 ## Dependencies